West Seattle Bridge

 The West Seattle Bridge, officially the Jeanette Williams Memorial Bridge, is a cantilevered segmental bridge that serves as the primary connection between West Seattle and important highways such as State Route 99 (and the tunnel through downtown), the Spokane Street Viaduct, and Interstate 5.
 It was built between 1981 and 1984 after the previous bascule bridge was deemed inoperable as a result of being struck by the freighter Antonio Chavez in 1978.

 The high-level bridge was closed in March 2020 after cracks in the underside were found to be growing rapidly, necessitating a major repair amid the COVID-19 pandemic.
-The Seattle Department of Transportation conducted repairs over a two-year period and reopened the bridge on September 17, 2022.
+The Seattle Department of Transportation conducted repairs over a two-and-a-half-year period and reopened the bridge on September 17, 2022.

+Bicycles are usually not allowed on the bridge.

 Construction

 The bridge spans the east and west channels that form the mouth of the Duwamish River at Elliott Bay, crossing over Harbor Island.
 Its main approaches are Fauntleroy Way S.W. from the west and the Spokane Street Viaduct from the east.
 Drivers heading east over the West Seattle Bridge can continue (via the Spokane Street Viaduct) east to Interstate 5 at Columbian Way (exit 163), forming a three-mile (5 km) arterial between West Seattle and Interstate 5 (which comprises a road formerly known as the "West Seattle Freeway").
 The navigational clearance height of the high-level West Seattle Bridge is 140 ft.

 The low-level Spokane Street Bridge of swing-span design spans the west channel of the Duwamish River immediately north of the high-level bridge.
 The low-level bridge carries the surface-level Spokane Street and has a navigational clearance of 45 ft.